syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/UserInteractions.md

 **SeriesIndex** – Contains the current series index value of the series collection.
 **PointIndex** – Contains the point index value of the point collection.
 **Text** – Used to customize the tooltip text displaying on mouse over.
-**Style** – Used to customize tooltip back color, forecolor and its font style.
+**Style** – Used to customize tooltip back color, fore color and its font style.

 {% tabs %}